danielbush/oneput/README.md

   - when we save we need to generate a version of the edited content without any any temporary artifacts from the navigator
 - `load` / `unload`
   - load and unload an html doc within the browser environment; be able to leave the html the way we found it if this program unloads
+- `convert`
+  - convert existing markdown files which is a format used in an early prototype of the 2br system (a separate piece of software that motivated the creation of jsed and jsed-ui)
+  - convert takes markdown files (used in the prototype project "fold") and converts them and the 2br constructs into html that can then be navigated and edited.
+The conversion is one-way, there is no going back.

 See: